RizulGrover/Tech-trends-and-AI-impact-Data-analytics/README.md

 ## 🧭 Project Flow (End-to-End Demonstration)

 This section demonstrates the complete execution flow of the project using selective screenshots and short screen recordings.
-The goal is to show how data moves through the system end-to-end, rather than documenting every script exhaustively.

 ---